External Alchemy (Waidan)

 in winter, wuyin, jiwei, guimao, and guiyou.

 Book of the Nine Elixirs (Huangdi jiuding shendan jingjue, chapter 1).
-Translation published in Fabrizio Pregadio, Great Clarity: Daoism and Alchemy in Medieval China, 162-63 (Stanford: Stanford University Press, 2006).
+Translation published in Pregadio, Great Clarity, 162-63.

 When you start the fire you should perform a ceremony beside the crucible.
 Take five pints of good quality white liquor, three pounds of dried ox meat, the same amount of dried mutton, two pints of yellow millet and rice, three pints of large dates, one peck of pears, thirty cooked chicken's eggs, and three carp, each weighing three pounds.
 Place them on three stands, and on each stand burn incense in two cups.
 Pay obeisance twice, and utter the following invocation: